openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 ### Graduation Criteria

+#### Developer Preview

+While the CSI driver is in developer preview state, cluster admins should be able to install via YAML manifests defined in GitHub.

+#### GA

-We will not want to GA this EP as is until the related work noted in the Summary is complete.
+We will not want to GA this EP as is until the related work noted in the Summary is complete:

+- Delivery via a CSI deivery operator (integrated with the cluster storage operator)
+- Scale testing verifies the driver can handle a large number of pods consuming a single Share
+- Security audit
+- Share API reaches GA levels of supportability.

 ### Upgrade / Downgrade Strategy

-N/A
+Once included in the payload, the CSI driver will be installed and managed by the delivery operator.
+The delivery operator will be responsible for rolling out the updated DaemonSet.

 ### Version Skew Strategy